Insurgency in Ogaden: The 2018 peace agreement and post-ceasefire

-Rising tensions (2024)
+Rising tensions (2024–)

 Despite the peace deal holding and the ONLF being a legally recognized party, in September 2024, Ethiopian military chief Field Marshall Birhanu Jula accused the front of being an "enemy of the state" which had been allegedly created by Egypt.
 The following month, the ONLF announced it was reassessing the 2018 agreement, citing a lack of progress on key provisions.

 In October 2024, leaders of the ONLF claimed that only 20% of the 2018 peace agreement's commitments, such as reintegrating former fighters and resettling displaced communities, have been met.
 Eventually, the group's spokesperson, Abdiqadir Hassan Hirmooge (Adani), voiced frustration with the Ethiopian government's inaction, declaring, "We maintained peace as agreed, but the government's failure to uphold its obligations raises serious questions about its dedication to lasting reconciliation."
 The ONLF also claims cultural suppression in the Somali region, alleging that Somali elders face pressure to renounce their identity and expressing concern over rumors that Ethiopia might alter the region's official name and flag, perceiving this as a threat to Somali cultural identity.
 On 20 October 2024, the ONLF withdrew from the Ethiopian National Dialogue Commission.

+On 18 January 2026, in Jigjiga, the ONLF, Congress for Somali Cause (CSC), and the Somali Regional Democratic Alliance (SRDA) announced the formation of the Somali People’s Alliance for Self-Determination (SPAS).
+The alliance stated its creation was to unify the "Somali political agency" and end the "era of futile negotiation" with the Ethiopian government, which they accuse of repression and policies threatening Somali livelihoods, raising fears of renewed conflict in the region.